octplane/octplane.github.io/hugo/content/posts/2022-06-29-Remove-my-setup.md

 I have a pair of [Bose Companion](https://amzn.to/3NpUhiI) to **play music** directly from my laptop.
 They are ok but I did not find any small-sized alternative.
 I use them mostly to play music and plug my wired headphones in the jack output.
 Of course, there are some [Sonos One](https://amzn.to/3QZGAd8) and [Roams](https://amzn.to/3HZHlPs) not too far for a better quality sound.

-Another amazing accessory I have, and this was bought by chance, is a [warming cup from Ember](https://amzn.to/3nttNlK).
-I pour my long coffee at 9:30 in the morning and I can slowly drink it until 11h, sipping and savoring an always hot coffee.
-The Bluetooth interface is a gadget, but you need it to set the correct temperature.
-After this, you can remove the app to rely on its front-facing LED.

-On the desk-side of things, I have a [Jarvis Fully](https://www.fully.com/en-eu/standing-desks/jarvis/jarvis-adjustable-height-desk-bamboo.html) **standing desk** and it's very nice to be able to stand a couple of hours.

 My **camera** is a repurposed [Sony Alpha-5000](https://www.lesnumeriques.com/reflex-hybride/sony-alpha-5000-p18552/test.html) that I have flashed to remove the HUD in HDMI mode.
 I plugged it in an Elgato HD60 S+ to do the capture of the HDMI stream (it's also the origin story of my short twitch career).
 The lens I use provides a nice Bokeh out of the box!

+On the desk-side of things, I have a [Jarvis Fully](https://www.fully.com/en-eu/standing-desks/jarvis/jarvis-adjustable-height-desk-bamboo.html) **standing desk** and it's very nice to be able to stand a couple of hours.
+I also bought [their monitor arm](https://www.fully.com/en-eu/accessories/monitor-arms/jarvis-monitor-arm.html) because I wanted to optimize the space I have on the desk.

+My **display** is a [DELL S3221QS Display](https://amzn.to/3I32IiQ), a 32" UHD curved monitor.
+I'm pretty happy with it.
+It's not a Retina Display, only UDH but the confort is very good!

+I also got an amazing accessory as a gift.
+I use it several time a day!
+It's a [warming cup from Ember](https://amzn.to/3nttNlK).
+I pour my long **coffee** at 9:30 in the morning and I can slowly drink it until 11h, sipping and savoring an always hot coffee.
+The Bluetooth interface is a gadget, but you need it to set the correct temperature.
+After this, you can remove the app to rely on its front-facing LED.

 Finally, I have some gadgets: An [Elgato Stream Deck XL](https://amzn.to/3y4pYZh) wired on [Hammerspoon](https://www.hammerspoon.org/), a [Matmos Lava lamp](https://www.mathmos.fr/mathmos-astro-baby-lava-lampe-1287-0.html#bleu-rose), some Hue lights here and there and many keyboards.